-48 Discrete election rules also regulate the polling process on polling day.
+8.1 Discrete election rules also regulate the polling process on polling day.
 Here again, our reform work concentrates on deriving a general statement of the law governing the polling process for all elections, streamlining and simplifying the law.
 At present, election-specific rules diverge, notably where an election uses the party list system in whole or in part.
 The first set of recommendations concern preparation for and the organisation of polling day.
 They largely involve technical restatement and simplification of rules that are consistently shared across all electoral events in the UK.

-Recommendation 8-1: A single polling notice should mark the end of nominations and the beginning of the poll, which the returning officer must communicate to candidates and publicise.
+8.2 A single polling notice should mark the end of nominations and the beginning of the poll, which the returning officer must communicate to candidates and publicise.

-Recommendation 8-2: Prescribed forms of poll card should be used at all elections, including those for parish and community councils in England and Wales, subject to a requirement of substantial adherence to the prescribed form.
+8.3 Prescribed forms of poll card should be used at all elections, including those for parish and community councils in England and Wales, subject to a requirement of substantial adherence to the prescribed form.

-Recommendation 8-3: Returning officers should be subject to a duty of neutrality.
-Furthermore they should not appoint in any capacity - including for the purposes of postal voting - persons who have had any involvement (whether locally or otherwise) in the election campaign in question.
+8.4 Returning officers should be subject to a duty of neutrality.
+Furthermore, they should not appoint in any capacity - including for the purposes of postal voting - persons who have had any involvement (whether locally or otherwise) in the election campaign in question.

-Recommendation 8-4: Returning officers should have a power to select and be in control of premises maintained at public expense for polling subject to a duty to compensate the direct costs of providing the premises; secondary legislation may supplement the definition of premises maintained at public expense.
+8.5 Returning officers should have a power to select and be in control of premises maintained at public expense for polling subject to a duty to compensate the direct costs of providing the premises; secondary legislation may supplement the definition of premises maintained at public expense.

-Recommendation 8-5: The law should specifically require that returning officers furnish particular pieces of essential equipment for a poll, including ballot papers, ballot boxes, registers and key lists.
-For the rest, returning officers should be under a general duty to furnish polling stations with the equipment required for the legal and effective conduct of the poll.
+8.6 The law should specifically require that returning officers provide particular pieces of essential equipment for a poll, including ballot papers, ballot boxes, registers and key lists.
+For the rest, returning officers should be under a general duty to provide polling stations with the equipment required for the legal and effective conduct of the poll.

-Recommendation 8-6: The procedure for returning officers to issue authorisations to use force should be abolished, leaving only a power to direct a police officer to remove a person from the polling station who is not entitled to be there, or who is disruptive (provided they have been given an opportunity to vote).

-49 The next set of recommendations concern the voting procedure itself.
-There are minor differences of detail across elections, but in general the rules are shared across all elections.
+- 8.7 The procedure for returning officers to issue authorisations to use force should be abolished, leaving only a power of the presiding officer to direct a police officer to remove a person from the polling station who is not entitled to be there, or who is disruptive (provided that they have been given an opportunity to vote, if entitled to do so). - 8.8 The next set of recommendations concern the voting procedure itself.
+There are minor differences of detail across elections, but in general the rules are uniform across all elections.
 In our view, a single set of polling rules should apply to all elections, simplified so that they prescribe only the essential elements of conducting a lawful poll.
 The current law contains a requirement for voters to show the unique identifying mark on their ballot paper to polling clerks, which emanates from historical concerns dating back to 1872 about an inefficient fraud called the "Tasmanian dodge".
 In our view this should be replaced by a power to require the mark to be shown.

-Recommendation 8-7: A single set of polling rules should apply to all elections, subject to the devolutionary framework.
+8.9 A single set of polling rules should apply to all elections, subject to the devolutionary framework.
 These should be simplified and prescribe only the essential elements of conducting a lawful poll, including: the powers to regulate and restrict entry, hours of polling, the right to vote, the standard, assisted, and tendered polling processes, and securing an audit trail.

-Recommendation 8-8: Polling rules should set out general requirements for a legal poll which the returning officer must adhere to, and set out his or her powers.
+8.10 Polling rules should set out general requirements for a legal poll which the returning officers and their staff must adhere to, and set out their powers.
 These should include a power to require voters to show the unique identifying mark on their ballot paper to polling station staff.